Anki Backlog Rescue: Settings, Habits, and Filters to Clear Reviews Fast

 Plan on about a day per 20–30 overdue cards if you stick to your time cap.
 It’s faster than it sounds because stress drops as the number shrinks.

-Should I delete cards?
+Should I delete difficult Anki cards?

 Delete only truly low‑value content.
 Otherwise suspend, fix, or split.
 It’s easier to bring a card back than to reconstruct it later.

-One session or split across the day?
+Should I clear an Anki backlog in one session or split the day?

 Either works.
 For catch-up, one focused block keeps momentum.
 For maintenance, two short blocks can feel easier.

-What if I keep falling behind anyway?
+What if I keep falling behind on Anki reviews?

 Your new-card intake isn’t matching your time budget.
 Cut it by 25–50% for a week and reassess.
 Also check card quality—splitting helps more than you expect.